MicrosoftDocs/quantum-docs/articles/optimization-workspace.md

 ## Constructor

 To create a Workspace object, you must supply the following arguments in order to connect.
-If you have not already created a Workspace, follow the steps in [Creating an Azure Quantum Workspace guide](xref:microsoft.quantum.workspaces-portal) using the following values:
+If you have not already created a workspace, follow the steps in [Creating an Azure Quantum workspace guide](xref:microsoft.quantum.workspaces-portal) using the following values:

-- `subscription_id`: The subscription ID where the Workspace is deployed.
+- `subscription_id`: The subscription ID where the workspace is deployed.
-- `resource_group`: The name of the resource group where the Workspace is deployed.
+- `resource_group`: The name of the resource group where the workspace is deployed.
-- `name`: The name of the Workspace.
+- `name`: The name of the workspace.
-- `location`: The location where the workspace is deployed e.g. 'West US' with either the `create` or `show` commands.
+- `location`: The location where the workspace is deployed, for example **West US**, with either the `create` or `show` commands.

 ```py